Embodied Computation Lab

-Developed in collaboration with Airbus, Autodesk, and APWorks, the Bionic Parition is the world’s largest metal 3D printed airplane component.
-The partition is a dividing wall between the seating area and the galley of a plane, and it is a challenging component to design because of requirements to include a cutout for emergency stretcher access and to hold a fold-down seat for cabin attendants.
-The new Bionic Partition—created through a pioneering combination of generative design, 3D printing, and advanced materials—is almost 50% lighter than current designs, and it is also stronger.
-This weight savings translates to fuel savings and carbon reduction.
-The final design illustrates custom “bio computation” developed by The Living, and it demonstrates an ultra-high-performance result beyond typical engineering rules of thumb.
-The Bionic Partition is currently undergoing 16G crash testing as part of the process for certification and integration into the current fleet of A320 planes.
+Developed in collaboration with Airbus, Autodesk, and APWorks, the Bionic Parition is the world’s largest metal 3D-printed airplane component.
+The partition is a dividing wall between the seating area and the galley of a plane, and it is a challenging component to design because of its complex functional and structural requirements.
+The new Bionic Partition—created through a combination of generative design, 3D printing, and advanced materials—is almost 50% lighter than current designs, and it is also stronger.
+This weight savings translates to fuel savings and carbon emission reduction (potentially over one million metric tons per year).

 HIVE is a pavilion built in three days through a new process of human and robot collaboration.
 The project was created in partnership with Autodesk Pier 9, Autodesk Research User Interface Group, and the ICD (Institute for Computational Design) at the University of Stuttgart.
 This project forefronts a combination of experimental technologies for design and construction, including tensegrity structures, generative design, robotic construction, and interactive wearable computing.
 Robots (UR-10) were provided by Universal Robotics.